Thinking Beyond M & M Security

 Focusing on perimeter security, to the exclusion of other concerns, is a one dimensional approach to a hard problem.

 Thinking about isolation of resources within an environment during the design phase will pay off in dividends.
-If, in order to compromise sensitive customer information, an attacker must breach multiple firewalls, the time this buys is crucial for responders to mount a coherent response.
+If, in order to compromise sensitive customer information, an attacker must breach multiple firewalls and steal encrypted credentials for every section of the infrastructure… well, the time this buys is crucial for responders to mount a coherent response.

 When attack vectors are defined and understood, it becomes easier to monitor and respond more quickly.
 Diagnosis of the depth of the intrusion should be easier too.
 And when responders have practiced their roles, the likelihood of mistakes being made during a stressful moment is lessened.